 Pursuant to Title VI of the Civil Rights Act of 1964 and its implementing regulations, as well as state and local laws, the SFMTA takes responsible steps to ensure meaningful access to the benefits, services, information, and other important portions of SFMTA's programs and activities for low-income, minority, and limited-English proficient (LEP) individuals, and regardless of race, color or national origin.
-Given the diversity of San Francisco and of Muni's ridership, the SFMTA is strongly committed to disseminating information on both fare and service changes that is accessible to LEP individuals.
+Given the diversity of San Francisco and of Muni's ridership, the SFMTA is strongly committed to disseminating information on both proposed fare changes and proposed service changes that is accessible to LEP individuals, as well as other stakeholders.